Who is your Ideal Customer?

 A/B testing allows marketers to make data-driven decisions that exponentially improves performance and drives better conversations.
 Better conversations lead to conversions.

-Does your ideal customer persona need realigning?
+Does your ideal customer profile need realigning?

 Now, after continuous A/B testing, you have got the content, website, and email messages working for you.